Master of Arts in Ministry (M.A.M.)

-Led by facilitators in groups of five to 10, students share in a formative experience designed to provide them with the framework of a common experience, emphasizing:
+Led by facilitators in groups of five to 10, students share in a formative experience designed to provide them with the framework of a common experience, emphasizing the following:

-All C.M.M. internships presuppose completion of at least 18 term hours of coursework, at least 12 of which must have been completed at Perkins School of Theology.
-Satisfactory completion of ST 6300 Introduction to Theology (three term hours), XS 6310 The Church in Its Social Context (three term hours) and six term hours of required biblical studies also are prerequisites for C.M.M. internships.
+All M.A.M. internships presuppose completion of at least 19 term hours of course work, at least 12 of which must have been completed at Perkins School of Theology.
+Satisfactory completion of Introduction to Theology (three hours), The Church in Its Social Context (three hours), Spiritual Formation (one hour), and six term hours of required biblical studies is a prerequisite for M.A.M. internship.

-All internships are negotiated through the Intern Office.
-Students without existing employment at a suitable site for internship will be placed in a teaching congregation or agency setting appropriate to their degree track and career goals.
-The program requires at least 20 hours per week of remunerated employment in the internship placement.
-During this time, the student continues academic coursework, carrying not fewer than three and not more than nine hours a term in addition to the internship and not more than three hours in January term.
-Additional employment outside the placement site is strongly discouraged.
+All internships are negotiated through the Perkins Intern Program Office.
+Students without existing employment at a suitable site for internship will be placed in a teaching congregation or agency setting appropriate to their degree track.
+The program requires at least 20 hours of ministry per week in the internship placement.

 A minimum cumulative G.P.A. of 2.0 is required for graduation.
 The same average is required for continuation in the program beyond the first year.